moralesangel/test-evd/README.md

 To test this model, dowload backend folder and in that directory run: pip install -r requirements. txt Then run: python api.py

-It will take a few seconds, but you will start seeing in the terminal the detection, of the model in real time.
+It will take a few seconds, but you will start seeing in the terminal the detection of the model in real time.
 You can also use this simple website I created to see what the model is detecting: https://evd-frontend.netlify.app

 You can now try to reproduce sounds next to your computer like ambulance sirens, but also other sounds, and see what the model detects.